Performance Comparison of Gate-Based and Adiabatic Quantum Computing for AC Power Flow Problem: Introduction

 In our prior study~\cite{kaseb2024power}, we introduced a combinatorial PF analysis by discretizing the AC PF equations into an Ising model and a QUBO representation and solved it using Ising machines.
 Numerical experiments on small test systems demonstrated that QA and QIIO can indeed recover accurate PF solutions and handle ill-conditioned cases.
-However, to date, there has been no GQC implementation or comparative study of the proposed combinatorial PF analysis.
-In particular, it is unclear how QAOA (on a GQC hardware or simulator) would perform relative to annealing-based hardware for PF analysis.
-To address this gap, the present study implements the combinatorial PF analysis using both paradigms.
+However, to date, there has been no GQC implementation or comparative study of the proposed combinatorial PF problem.
+In particular, it is unclear how QAOA (on a GQC hardware or simulator) would perform relative to annealing-based hardware for the PF problem.
+To address this gap, the present study employs both paradigms to solve AC PF equations.
 We implement QAOA using PennyLane's \texttt{lightning.qubit} statevector simulator\footnote{\url{docs.pennylane.ai/projects/lightning/en/stable/lightning_qubit/device.html}} for a standard 4-bus test system~\cite{Grainger1994}, and run the same problem on two Ising machines, i.e., QA and QIIO.
 We then compare the three solvers in terms of solution accuracy and computational time.
-The main contributions of this paper are: \begin{itemize} \item providing the first implementation of the combinatorial PF analysis using QAOA, and \item presenting a comprehensive comparison between GQC and AQC for PF analysis in the NISQ era. \end{itemize}
+The main contributions of this paper are: (i) providing the first implementation of the combinatorial PF problem using QAOA, and (ii) presenting a comprehensive comparison between GQC and AQC for the AC PF problem in the NISQ era.